Multiclass Classification, Information, Divergence, and Surrogate Risk: Risks, information measures, and -divergences

-We give several examples illustrating the correspondence between (concave) uncertainty functions and the loss construction~\eqref{eqn:loss-def}, using Propositions~\ref{proposition:calibration} and~\ref{proposition:zo-uncertainty-calibrated} to guarantee classification calibration.
+To complement our general results, we illustrate the correspondence between (concave) generalized entropies and the loss construction~\eqref{eqn:loss-def} through several examples, using Propositions~\ref{proposition:calibration} and~\ref{proposition:zo-uncertainty-calibrated} to guarantee classification calibration.

-\begin{example}[0-1 loss, Example~\ref{example:zero-one-to-uncertainty}, continued] We use the uncertainty function $U(\prior) = 1 - \max_j \prior_j$ generated by the zero-one loss to derive a convex loss function $\loss$ that gives the same uncertainty function via the representation~\eqref{eqn:inf-representation-full}.
-Consider the conjugate
+\begin{example}[Zero-one loss, Example~\ref{example:zero-one-to-uncertainty}, continued] We use the generalized entropy $\entropy(\prior) = 1 - \max_j \prior_j$ generated by the zero-one loss to derive a convex loss function $\loss$ that gives the same entropy via the representation~\eqref{eqn:inf-representation-full}.
+The conjugate to $-\entropy$ is

-where $\alpha_{(1)} \ge \alpha_{(2)} \ge \cdots$ are the entries of $\alpha \in \R^k$ in sorted order (we show this equality subsequently).
-Then the convex ``family-wise'' loss (named for its similarity to family-wise error control in hypothesis tests)
+where $\alpha_{(1)} \ge \alpha_{(2)} \ge \cdots$ are the entries of $\alpha \in \R^k$ in sorted order (see \S~\ref{sec:proof-conjugate-zo-loss} for a proof).
+Then the convex ``family-wise'' loss, named for its similarity to family-wise error control in hypothesis tests,

-generates the same uncertainty function $U_{\maxloss}$ and associated $f$-divergence as the zero-one loss.
-Moreover, Proposition~\ref{proposition:zo-uncertainty-calibrated} guarantees that $\maxloss_i$ is classification calibrated (Def.~\ref{definition:classification-calibrated}).
-It appears that the loss $\maxloss_i$ is a new convex classification-calibrated loss function.
+generates the same entropy $\entropy_{\maxloss}$ and associated $f$-divergence as the zero-one loss.
+Moreover, Proposition~\ref{proposition:zo-uncertainty-calibrated} guarantees that $\maxloss$ is classification calibrated (Def.~\ref{definition:classification-calibrated}).
+It appears that the loss $\maxloss$ is a new convex classification-calibrated loss function. \end{example}